phpbbireland/mysimpleportal/README.md

 --------------

 A simple portal to provide a web presence without requiring any coding skills.
-The back-end is a combination of code from phpBB3 and code from Kiss.
+The back-end is a combination of code from phpBB3 and the Kiss Portal Engine.
 This is used for general control but there's no forum and no database.

 * You can have as many pages are you wish...